 On the other hand, if you want to make your cardboard boxes last longer, you should use plastic bags or sheets to line the inside and outside of the box.
 This will prevent rain, watering, and sunlight from speeding up the decomposition of the box.

-Yes, you can compost cardboard, since it is an organic material that comes from wood (paper).
-There are some steps you can take to speed up the process of turning your cardboard into compost.
+There are some steps you can take to speed up the process of turning your cardboard into compost:

 For more information, check out my article on how to make compost.